 Rules That Every Red-Black Tree Follows:

 - Every node has a colour either red or black.

-- The root of tree is always black.
+- The root of the tree is always black.

 - There are no two adjacent red nodes (A red node cannot have a red parent or red child).

-- Every path from a node (including root) to any of its descendant NULL node has the same number of black nodes.
+- Every path from a node (including root) to any of its descendants NULL nodes has the same number of black nodes.

 Why Red-Black Trees?